LandSandBoat/lsb-wiki/Home.md

-This is the wiki for Topaz Next - an open-source Final Fantasy XI server emulator.
+This is the wiki for Topaz Next - an open-source server emulator for FFXI.

 # General
 General articles about the project